rickychang/.dotfiles/files/Library/Application Support/Sublime Text 2/Packages/AdvancedNewFile/README.md

 `use_folder_name`:

 A boolean setting specifying if the folder name should be used or the name specified in the project.
 This setting only applies to ST3.

+`relative_from_current`:

+Boolean setting specifying if relative paths should be based on the current working directory.

+`default_extension`:

+String containing the default file extension.
+Note the extension is only applied if the specified path does not contain a dot (.) character.

+`folder_permissions`:

+String representing permissions to be applied to newly created folders.
+E.g. "777" -> RWX for user, group, and other.

+`file_permissions`:

+String representing permissions to be applied to newly created files.
+E.g. "777" -> RWX for user, group, and other.

+`rename_default`:

+Default input for renaming a file.
+Special value `<filename>` will be replaced with the current file name.
+Special value `<filepath>` will be replaced with the absolute path of the current file.

+`vcs_management`:

+Setting to control if VCS management is used when moving and removing files.

+`file_templates`:

+An object containing information to use for templates when creating new files.
+The key values for this object should be a file extension.
+The value may either be a string of the content to be inserted or a list of paths.
+If a list of paths is specified, the name of the file will be displayed during selection.
+The paths must either be absolute, from the home directory of the user (`~/`), or relative to the Packages directory.
+These relative files should have the form "Packages/User/mytest.sublime-snippet".
+If a string is used, or the list contains a single entry, it will be automatically inserted into any newly created files.

+`posix_input`:

+Setting this value to true will allow you to escape characters as you normally would when using a shell.
+For example, given the input string "foo\ bar", false would result in a file named " bar" in the foo directory.
+With the value set to true, a file named "foo bar" would be created.
+In addition, setting this value to true will allow for curly brace expansion.
+Currently, only comma separated entries are supported.

+`append_extension_on_move`:

+Setting to control if the extension will be automatically applied to renamed files.

+`relative_fallback_index`:

+An integer value representing a folder index to be used when a relative path cannot be resolved from the current active view.
+If an index outside of the range  of existing folders is used, it will default to 0 (the top level folder).
+If no  folders exist as part of the project the home directory will be used.

 ### Project Specific Settings
 All of the above settings can also be specified as part of the project specific settings.
 These values override any previous values set by higher level settings, with aliases being an exception.
 Alias settings will be merged with higher level configurations for alias.
 In addition, if the same alias exist for both default/user settings and project settings, the project setting will take precedence.